 You’ve just learned 6 different ways to stop on a rollerblade.
 Now it’s time you started practicing the heck out of those blades until stopping becomes second nature to you.

 Some techniques such as the T-stop and braking using the heel brake are pretty easy.
 But learning to execute some inline skating stops can be quite exacting.
-The drag to powerstop and the powerslide stop are examples of stops that require quite a bit of getting used to.
+The drag-to-powerstop and the powerslide stop are examples of stops that require quite a bit of getting used to.

 But nothing worth pursuing comes easy.
-And getting yourself to slow down to a stop when you’ve pushing hard on your blades is no exception.
+And getting yourself to slow down to a stop when you’ve been pushing hard on your blades is no exception.